 Kappa with Fish Curry: Staple Malayali Recipe

-A lip tingling combination of Tapioca and spicy fish curry, this dish will not leave you without asking for more!
+A lip-tingling combination of Tapioca and spicy fish curry, this dish will not leave you without asking for more!
 A staple Malayali diet, the boiled tapioca rests in the masala mixture of the fiery curry and makes for a flavorful meal.
-The fine texture and authentic blend of flavors makes this a very tasty food item.
+The fine texture and authentic blend of flavors make this a very tasty food item.

 Parotta with Kerala Beef Curry- Signature Dish of the Malabar